Environmental Market Opportunities

 Environmental Benefits for Underserved Communities

-Goldman Sachs has had a long-standing commitment to investing in underserved communities with more than $4 billion deployed in the U.S. since 2001.
+Goldman Sachs has had a long-standing commitment to investing in underserved communities with nearly $7 billion deployed in the U.S. since 2001.
 More broadly, we continue to look for ways to integrate environmental co-benefits across our impact investing initiatives.
 We believe that an important component of revitalizing communities includes investment in opportunities that bring both environmental and social benefits, whether that is through access to healthy foods, public transit or through integrating energy efficiency measures and access to renewables, given energy expenditures account for a significant portion of low to moderate income families’ budgets.
 Examples of prior impact transactions we have worked on include:

 Case Study: Apple